texastribune/infinite-proteus/README.md

 infinite-proteus
 ================

-An experiment in using any textarea editor
+An experiment in using any textarea editor.

+This is a JavaScript framework for

 Usage
 -----